minprog/cs50x-1718-1819/support/03 Search/05 Linear-Search.md

     Didn't find needle in haystack.

-It doesn’t work yet!
+It doesn't work yet!
 It does not find the needle, and it does not show the array.
 You still have to write the functions that do this.

 ### find-linear.c

-Let’s look at the file `find-linear.c`.
+Let's look at the file `find-linear.c`.
 When you open it you will see that there is already a lot of code written.
 You can leave most of this code alone.
 The only thing you will have to implement are the functions:

     bool search(int value, int values[], int size) void print_array(int values[], int size)

-But before getting to that, let’s briefly step through the existing code in order to provide some context.
+But before getting to that, let's briefly step through the existing code in order to provide some context.

 ### Declarations